SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/mailing/follow-up/manage-bounces.md

 > [!NOTE]
 > If an email bounces more then 5 times, it is automatically blocked.
 You can adjust this setting in the global preference **Number of accepted bounces before email address is disabled** in SuperOffice Settings and Maintenance.

 All blocked email addresses from all mailings are archived in the **Blocked email addresses** tab.
-This tab provides an excellent overview of email addresses that need to be cleaned.
+This tab provides an excellent overview of email addresses that must be cleaned.

 > [!TIP]
 > Click a column to access sorting and grouping functions.